arnoldrobbins/v10spell/README.md

 ## Oddities

 The `amspell` and `brspell` files differ slightly from those found in the tenth edition sources tarball.
-I'm not sure why.
 Nonetheless, they work ok.
 (Or at least, the `amspell` one does.
 I have not tested British spelling.)

+I did some debugging.
+(Debugging code can be found in the `debugging` branch.)
+It looks like the word lists used to create the tenth edition files differed from what's in the tarball.

 #### Last Updated

-Wed Oct 16 11:35:26 EDT 2019
+Sun Nov 17 21:28:38 IST 2019